MJatto/MJatto.github.io/README.md

 ## FAQ (Frequently Asked Questions)
 1. Can I change my Jekyll theme anytime?
-    **Ans:** Yes!
+    **Ans:** Yes.
 Your initial Jekyll theme can be changed at anytime.
 Simply follow the same steps for formatting a resume using a Jekyll theme.
-2.
+2. Can I use any filename for my Resume?
+    **Ans:** No. The filename for your resume or document to be hosted has to be saved as "index.md".